MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 Suppose we have $N=2^n$ eligible items for the search task and we index them by assigning each item an integer from $0$ to $N-1$.
 The steps of the algorithm are:

-1. Start with a register of $n$ qubits initialized in the state $\ket{0}$ by applying $H$ to each qubit of the register.
+1. Start with a register of $n$ qubits initialized in the state $\ket{0}$.
-1. Prepare the register into a uniform superposition:
+1. Prepare the register into a uniform superposition by applying $H$ to each qubit in the register:
    $$|\psi\rangle=\frac{1}{N^{1 / 2}} \sum_{x=0}^{N-1}|x\rangle$$
 1. Apply the following operations to the register $N_{\text{optimal}}$ times:
    1. The phase oracle $O_f$ that applies a conditional phase shift of $-1$ for the solution items.